Tungill/Godot-4-Plugin-Project-Resolution/addons/ProjectResolution/README.md

 On use, the name of the button "Project Resolution" will be renamed by the selected resolution.

 - "Fullscreen" will toggle the Fullscreen setting from the Projects Settings.
-- "Play on Change" will play your main project scene when you change the resolution with the plugin.
+- "Play Auto on Change" will play your main project scene when you change the resolution with the plugin.
-- "Play Current Scene" will use the current opened scene instead of the main project settings scene.
+- "Play Auto Current Scene" will use the current opened scene instead of the main project settings scene when Play Auto on Change.
 - "Native" will use the current resolution of your desktop.
 - "Landscape" will switch mobile resolutions using Landscape instead of Portrait.
 - Custom resolutions can be added in the list of resolutions inside the plugin.gd file.
+- "Hide Larger Resolution" hide resolutions which are larger than desktop resolution.